Tope Fasua

 Tope Kolade Fasua (born 11 September 1971) is a Nigerian entrepreneur, economist, politician, and writer.
 He is the special adviser to President Bola Tinubu on economic affairs.
 He was the 2019 Nigeria presidential candidate for Abundant Nigeria Renewal Party (ANRP).
 He is the founder and CEO of Global Analytics Consulting Limited, an international consulting firm with headquarters in Abuja, Nigeria.
 As a political reformer, he founded the ANRP and got elected in February 2018 to serve as the national chairman of the party.
 Fasua has authored newspaper columns and 11 books.

 Early life

-Fasua was born and raised in Lagos.
-For his secondary school education, he attended Army Comprehensive High School in his hometown Akure in 1985 before he studied economics at Ondo State University, where he graduated and earned an award for the best overall result in the department, faculty, and entire school in 1991.
+Fasua was born on 11 September 1971 in Lagos State, Nigeria.
+He attended Army Comprehensive High School in his hometown Akure in 1985 before he studied economics at Ondo State University, where he graduated and earned an award for the best overall result in the department, faculty, and entire school in 1991.
 In 1996, Fasua became a qualified accountant after attending the Institute of Chartered Accountants of Nigeria to earn ACA (Associate Chartered Accountant).
 Between Fasua's movement from his banking practice to starting his consulting firm, he attended London Metropolitan University to gain a master's degree in Financial Markets and Derivatives in which he earned Distinction in 2006.
 Harvard Business School, University of Groningen, Lonestar Academy, Texas are some of the academic institutions where Fasua has attended executive programs.
 He holds a Ph.D. in public policy and administration, from Walden University.